Seminole Towne Center: Sale to Kohan and 4th Dimension

 In March 2020, Washington Prime sold the mall for $52.3 million to Seminole Mall Realty Holding, a joint venture between Kohan Retail Investment Group and 4th Dimension Properties.
 Kohan held a majority stake in the venture and was responsible for daily operations.
 In April 2020, AdventHealth opened a drive-through COVID-19 testing site at the mall.

 In February 2022, the former Sears building was reopened as Elev8 Fun, a family entertainment center offering arcade games, bowling, go-karts, miniature golf, and pool.

 In late 2022, Burlington closed and moved to a nearby power center.
-The following year, the space was temporarily re-opened as a Spirit Halloween store.
+The following year, the space was temporarily reopened as a Spirit Halloween store.

 In June 2023, it was reported that the mall had failed to pay $824,020 of its 2022 property taxes, which could put the property at risk of foreclosure if left unpaid.
 The Orlando Business Journal reported that Seminole Towne Center was one of five properties owned or co-owned by Kohan to be delinquent on property taxes.
 In late February 2024, electricity to the mall was disconnected by Florida Power & Light for two days due to delinquent bills.
 The mall's anchor stores were not affected, as they had separate power connections.

 In May 2024, 4th Dimension Properties bought out Kohan's share of the mall for an undisclosed amount and paid off the property's tax debt, which had by that point reached $1.6 million.
 At the time of sale, the mall had a 79% occupancy rate.
 4th Dimension announced plans to repair the mall's air conditioning and escalators, as well as attract new businesses, but the mall continued to decline.

 Redevelopment plans and closure

 Shortly after purchasing the mall, Kohan began marketing three parcels of land in the area, including the former Macy's building, for potential redevelopment as multifamily residences.
 In 2021, developer The Altman Companies announced plans to purchase one of the parcels for a 350-unit apartment community, but it backed out of the sale the following year.
 In 2023, a similar proposal was made for the former Macy's site by a different developer, Picerne Real Estate Group.
-Also in 2023, Elev8 Fun announced plans to build a hotel in the parking lot adjacent to the center, which it held ownership of.

 In September 2024, the city of Sanford announced that Gilbane Development had entered into a contract to purchase the mall property for redevelopment.
 Gilbane would ultimately drop out of the sale, which continued with other investors.
-On January 8, 2025, it was announced that the mall would close on January 31, with demolition set to begin in March.
+On January 8, 2025, it was announced that the mall would close on January 31.
+The purchase was completed in March, with developer The Ardent Companies acquiring the 76 acre site for $17.5 million.

 Plans for the new development include apartments, restaurants (including California Pizza Kitchen), a movie theater, and a Costco store.
-The mall's four remaining anchor stores (Dillard's, JCPenney, Dick's Sporting Goods, and Elev8 Fun) will remain open throughout the redevelopment process.
+As of October 2025, Ardent plans to begin demolishing the original mall in mid-2026 and open the first phase of the new development in 2027.